AhmedAbdulwasi/Movie-Reviewer/README.md

 **27/08/2024 Update:** Added Delete function and AdminUser class to leverage inheritance.

 ## How To Use
-1) open folder in VS Code (or any IDE you use)
+1) Open folder in VS Code (or any IDE you use)
-2) type in the bash command prompt to compile all java files: javac *.java
+2) Type in the bash command prompt to compile all java files: javac *.java
 3) Type this to start the program: java MovieReviewsUI

 ## Languages and Technologies